10 points for style, and 10 points for gin in the Qantas lounge…

 If you like Gin, this is your Heathrow bar.
 If you like Aussie wine, this is also your best bet.
 Qantas London Heathrow Lounge beverage program is exceptionally good, with fine and rare gins on full display, for everything from a signature drink to a spirited G&T.

 If you’re into the sweeter side of cocktails, go for the Qantas signature cocktail list.
 If you prefer dryer, more gin forward drinks, choose from the G&T based menu.
 For any wine lovers, the wine list is well above average for a business class lounge, with a predominantly Australian menu offering everything from a smooth riesling to a ripe, juicy Shiraz.
 And beer, yes, they have that too.
+I must preface this part of the review with an important note of partiality.
+Qantas food is so damn good in their Sydney, Melbourne and Los Angeles First Class Lounges – my expectations for this space may have been too high.
+Neil Perry does a fabulous job rotating menus and ingredients in these spaces, while also offering a few classic staples with each visit.

 One such Qantas dining classic, available in Heathrow is the Salt & Pepper Squid.
 It’s one of the few things travel bloggers can agree on as being simply out of this world “good”.